 What is self-care?

-In fact, it’s the most widely practiced form of health care.
-Not only is it less costly than professionalized care, it’s also the most powerful preventive tool we have when it comes to preserving good health.
+In fact, self-care is the most widely practiced form of health care in the world.
+Not only is it more affordable than professionalized care, it’s also the most powerful preventive tool we have when it comes to preserving good health.

 Most care is self-care